StacySkutova/songbird_front-back/README.md

 ____________________________________________________________________________________________________________________________

-There are some configurations that should be done inside .env.eample such as:
+There are some configurations that should be done inside the file  .env.eample  such as:

 PORT=SOME_PORT (port number)